Canvas: Request Process for Learning Tools for Canvas

 - cost, or

 - duplicative functionality available in another tool.

 Lower scoring tools likely will take considerably longer to integrate due to these concerns.
 Requesters with lower scoring tools are encouraged to seek potential alternatives.
-Upon completion of Technical Review, tools are presented to the learning mangement system governance group for final approvals.
+Upon completion of Technical Review, tools are presented to the learning management system governance group for final approvals.